MicrosoftDocs/dataexplorer-docs/data-explorer/power-bi-dynamic-m.md

     :::image type="content" source="media/power-bi-dynamic-m/replace-function-parameter.png" alt-text="Screenshot of Navigation screen, showing the replacement of the M function parameter.":::

-1. Optionally, repeat the steps above to create additional parameters and replace them in the Dynamic M query.
+1. Optionally, repeat the steps to create more parameters and replace them in the Dynamic M query.

 1. Create a table with values for the report slicer.